darnrain/Lemon_Drop_Hi-Res/README.md

 Latest version: v223.1<br>

 ### Introduction
-I’m not going to beat around the bush.
-I invented the worlds first 24/32bit QuadDAC in True Stereo!.
-I also invented Hardware Offloaded Audio Processing on Android.
-In other words all audio including bluetooth is routed through the QuadDAC.
-Android has no say, when it has to do with the audio.
-This also means that the QuadDAC must stay enabled at all times.
-This was the only way, I was able to get around the audio limitations set in place by Android.
-In other words, checkmate.<br>
+The world needs to prepare for the inevitable.
+This will absolutely change the world, as you know it.
+Some will be happy, some will not be happy.
+I have made the executive decision.
+Based on a number of factors one being, that it is unjust that they only provide extremely poor audio quality that’s free.
+It's not even stereo.
+At least have the decency to tell the world the truth, they must pay for stereo.
+Everyone thinks they are going deaf in there left ear.
+Whoever messed up the free audio may think that’s funny, but I’m not laughing.
+The open source community will have the very best audio, known to mankind.<br>

+"For every action there is an equal and opposite reaction."<br>
+— Sir Isaac Newton<br>

 "You take the blue pill—the story ends, you wake up in your bed and believe whatever you want to believe.
 You take the red pill—you stay in Wonderland and I show you how deep the rabbit-hole goes."<br>
 — Morpheus<br>

-"For every action there is an equal and opposite reaction."<br>
-— Sir Isaac Newton<br>

 "We live in a crooked world, with crooked people, with crooked music."<br>
 — darnrain<br>